 For example, flowers like lavender and violet have given names to colors and hues.
 Lily, Heather, and Daisy are not only your friends’ names but also the names of flowers.

 Finally, imagine that you want to buy someone a bouquet but do not know how their favorite flowers are called in English.
 Let us make sure that you will be ready for such instances.
-We prepared for you a list of flower names and related idiomatic expressions.
+We prepared for you a list of Idioms of flowers with meanings and sentences.